 The Cibola Trail Alliance is open to anyone who loves trails.
-Our members include those who enjoy hiking, trail running, snowshoeing and horseback riding.
+Our members include those who enjoy hiking, trail running, snowshoeing, skiing, snowmobiling, and ATV riding along with horseback riding.

 We welcome anyone who supports our cause, which is supporting the outdoors.
 Joining is as easy as finding out when our next meeting or event is and showing up.